Ricky Riccitelli

-John Ricky Riccitelli (/ˌriːtʃɪˈtɛli/ REE-chih-TEL-ee; born 3 February 1995) is a New Zealand professional rugby union footballer who plays as a hooker for New Zealand franchise Blues.
-In his youth career, he was selected to play in the 2015 World Rugby Under 20 Championships for New Zealand and took part in Francis Douglas Memorial College first XV.
+John Ricky Riccitelli (/ˌriːtʃɪˈtɛli/ REE-chih-TEL-ee; born 3 February 1995) is a professional rugby union player from New Zealand who plays as a hooker for the Blues in Super Rugby Pacific.

-Riccitelli represents the Taranaki provincial team and made his professional debut for the union in 2017 at the age of 22.
-He spent a season at the Hawke's Bay side, before earning a short-term contract in the Hurricanes 2016 Super Rugby squad.
-He has defended the Ranfurly Shield with Hawke's Bay in 2014 and Taranaki in 2017, won a championship with the Hurricanes in 2016 and was named Player of the Year at the TRFU Amber and Black awards.
-He has scored 11 career tries in all competitions.
+Riccitelli attended Francis Douglas Memorial College in New Plymouth.
+He was a member of the New Zealand squad that won the 2015 World Rugby Under 20 Championship, and made his provincial rugby debut for Hawke's Bay in 2015.
+Riccitelli played a further season with the Magpies before joining Taranaki in 2017 on an initial two-year contract.

+In May 2025, the Blues announced that Riccitelli would leave New Zealand after the Super Rugby Pacific season to play in France.

 Early life

 John Ricky Riccitelli was born on 3 February 1995 in Durban, the son of Gail Luiz and John Riccitelli.
 Riccitelli and his parents migrated to New Zealand when he was four-years-old after his mother got a job in the country.
-Settling in Oakura, he grew up in New Plymouth where he attended Francis Douglas Memorial College.
+Settling in Ōakura, he grew up in New Plymouth where he attended Francis Douglas Memorial College.
 While at secondary school, Riccitelli excelled in sports like cricket and rugby union and was granted his school's sportsman of the year award in 2012.
 In cricket, he appeared in Taranaki junior grade sides, his school's first XI for four years since 2009 as well as the Central Districts under-19 squad.

 He represented Taranaki in rugby at under-14 through under-18 levels and gained Hurricanes under-16 tournament team selection in 2012.
 While studying at Otago University for three years, Riccitelli played for the Southern club in Dunedin and also captained the Otago under-19s.
 In 2015, Riccitelli departed for the Under 20 World Championship in Italy, regularly spending time doing skill sessions with former Highlanders assistant coach Jon Preston.
 Having also turned out for New Zealand U20's in the Oceania Junior Championship earlier in the year, Riccitelli went on to feature in seven out of eight of the Baby Blacks' games, (including their historic win over England in the U20 WC final), starting at loosehead prop.